Fresh Blueberry Pie with Almond Pie Crust

 - Meanwhile, mix the blueberries with flour, sugar, cinnamon, orange zest and juice in a large bowl.
 Toss and set aside.

 - Pour the berry filling into the pie crust and top with 2 tablespoons of butter cubes.
-Arrange the dough shapes over the filling, making sure they overlap a bit.
+Arrange the dough shapes over the filling, making sure they overlap a bit, so they stick together while baking.
 Whisk an egg with 1 tablespoon of water and brush the egg wash over the pie crust.

-- Place the pie on the rack and bake for 15 minutes.
-Lower the heat to 375 degrees F, and bake another 35-45 minutes, until the crust is golden brown and the blueberry filling is bubbling.
-If the pie crust browns too quickly, cover it with foil.
+- Place the pie on the low rack and bake for 15 minutes.
+Lower the heat to 375 degrees F, and bake another 45-50 minutes, until the crust is golden brown and the blueberry filling is bubbling.
+(If the pie crust looks brown after the first 15 minutes, cover it loosly with foil to slow the browning.)

 - Once out of the oven, resist the urge to cut into the pie and have a slice.
 The pie needs to cool to room temperature for the filling to thicken up!
 It usually takes about 2 hours.